TotalGriffLock/AstroInky/README.md

 - `gpiozero`

 ---
+## Installation

+- See SETUP.md for instructions
+---
 ## ▶️ Usage

 A `systemd` service runs on startup, activates a virtual environment, and executes `handler.py` (which in turn launches `about.py` as the startup screen).